mraleph/mraleph.github.com/_posts/2016-11-23-making-less-dart-faster.md

 processed 2020001 tokens in 50ms
 </pre>

-The main thing this demonstrates - is that _you program can get much faster if its doing less work_.
+The main thing this demonstrates - is that _you program can get much faster if it's doing less work_.
 For example our manual tokenizer simply glides through the string without allocating any substring objects for tokens.
 However if we add `var val = l.val;` inside the benchmark loop to force this meaningless allocation we will still see performance that is much better than our RegExp based parsers:

 <pre>
 $ node tokenize-manual.js